 Sterling, Bobbie Sue; Hoke, Mary M; Dearden, Kirk A.

-Abstract: The concept of positive deviance (PD), which highlights uncommon practices that reduce risk in low-resource communities, has been effective in community mobilization and programming to improve health outcomes.
-The protocol includes assessing whether PD fits the situation, identifying positive deviants, and identifying behaviors associated with positive deviants' healthy outcomes.
+Abstract: The concept of positive deviance, which highlights uncommon practices that reduce risk in low-resource communities, has been effective in community mobilization and programming to improve health outcomes.
+The protocol includes assessing whether positive deviance fits the situation, identifying positive deviants, and identifying behaviors associated with positive deviants' healthy outcomes.